 Included in the May 2022 release, Integration Lifecycle Management features help you build and manage your integration's software development lifecycle by supporting version control, release management, and git-style features to push, merge and commit changes.

 - Learn about Integration Lifecycle Management

 - Manage integration lifecycle

-- It supports a quick and flexible approach to building integrations.
+- Supports a quick and flexible approach to building integrations.
 You can clone an integration any number of times in the production or sandbox environment, give any number of individual users access to any of the clones, make and test changes, then pull changes in any of the clones into the production integration.

 - Create a clear access policy for effective collaboration.
 To understand access and permissions, see Manage account and integration permissions.

 Here are some examples of approaches and workflows to set up and manage your integration.

 Note: There are no predefined integration lifecycle workflows, and these examples are merely for guidance.
 You have to create an integration lifecycle routine based on your company's system development process requirements.